luantruong/PHP-RESTful-API-Template/README.md

 #### Apache

-1. Upload the `.htaccess` file and `api` directory to the "web root" directory of your domain.
+1. Upload the `.htaccess` file and `api` directory to the "web root" directory of your domain
-2. Adjust the yourdomain.com and database connection string values in `api/index.php`
+2. Adjust the "yourdomain.com", database connection string values, and database query in `api/index.php`
-3. Test by going to yourdomain.com/api/example and yourdomain.com/api/dbexample
+3. Test by going to yourdomain.com/api/example and yourdomain.com/api/dbexample (you should see JSON output in the browser window or when viewing the page source)
-4. Build out additional web service methods
+4. Build out your real web service methods
 5. Optionally edit the `api/method_docs.txt` file to include your methods

 ## Documentation